File Access

 How long does it take to run a request?

-We ask that you allow us 5-7 business days to complete a search.
+Standard search results take approximately 15-20 business days to return.
 If your request is a complex one it may take longer and we will contact you to discuss a timeline.
-If you need your results sooner than the usual 5-7 day period we may be able to expedite your search for an additional fee.
+If you need your results sooner than this timeframe, we may be able to expedite your search for an additional fee.
 Please note that rush requests are taken on a case by case basis and may not be available during busy times of the year.
 Please contact us for more details.

 Please Note